XxPKBxX/mc-game-stats/README.md

 ```
 npm install
 ```
-You also have to put your own API key in the environment variables. [▶ Hypixel Public API](https://api.hypixel.net/)
+You also have to put your own API key in the environment variables as `API_KEY`. [▶ Hypixel Public API](https://api.hypixel.net/)

 ## Start Server
 ```